vercel/next.js/docs/advanced-features/custom-error-page.md

 ## 404 Page

 A 404 page may be accessed very often.
-Server-rendering an error page for every visit increases the load of the Next.js server..
+Server-rendering an error page for every visit increases the load of the Next.js server.
 This can result in increased costs and slow experiences.

 To avoid the above pitfalls, Next.js provides a static 404 page by default without having to add any additional files.